 <time> /path/script_with_no_output_redirect <time> /path/script_with_no_output > /dev/null 2>&1

 The first job will send stdout and stderr (if any) of the script to the user's mail account.
 The second will dump them to the bit bucket.
-This practice is not recommended because when you have an issue, it's not easy to check emails on the host (not in your Microsoft Output!), plus inconvenience in managing the emails.
+This practice is not recommended because when you have a problem, it's not easy to check emails on the host (not in your Microsoft Outlook!), plus inconvenience in managing the emails.
 It's even worse to throw away the precious debugging info altogether.
 I suggest keeping the output in a file or two, even if most of the time the job runs correctly.

 <time> /path/script1 > /tmp/script1.out 2>&1 #if your shell is not too old, can also be: &> /tmp/script1.out <time> /path/script2 > /tmp/script2.out 2>/tmp/script2.err